Skip to main content Skip to navigation

 To effectively leverage AI and ML, institutions should focus on:

-• Analyzing large datasets to identify patterns and anomalies indicating fraudulent activity, even when traditional methods fall short.
+• Advanced pattern recognition: Analyzing large datasets to identify patterns and anomalies indicating fraudulent activity, even when traditional methods fall short.

-• Using adaptive ML models that improve over time, ensuring detection systems remain effective as financial crime tactics evolve.
+• Explainable models: Using adaptive ML models that improve over time, ensuring detection systems remain effective as financial crime tactics evolve.

-• Automating multiple aspects of financial crime detection, such as flagging suspicious transactions and generating reports, thereby increasing efficiency and reducing the likelihood of human analyst burnout.
+• Efficiency vs. effectiveness: Automating multiple aspects of financial crime detection, such as flagging suspicious transactions and generating reports, thereby increasing efficiency and reducing the likelihood of human analyst burnout.

 4. Commit to continuous improvement

-As financial services become more interconnected through open banking, the need for comprehensive financial crime risk management approaches has never been greater.
-Financial institutions need to move beyond traditional, siloed approaches to risk management and adopt holistic frameworks that integrate advanced technology with robust organizational practices.
+As financial services become more interconnected through open banking, the need for holistic frameworks that integrate advanced technology with robust organizational practices has never been greater.

-A key component of this approach is the commitment to continuous improvement.
-Criminals change their tactics rapidly in an attempt to avoid detection and regulatory requirements are frequently updated to address these new challenges.
+A key component is the commitment to continuous improvement.
+Criminals change their tactics rapidly; for instance, cyber-attacks now generate revenues for organized crime in excess of $1 trillion.
 Firms must regularly review and refine their risk management practices to remain effective, ensuring they are equipped to handle current and emerging financial crime threats.

 We need to be mindful of crime types such as APP fraud, pig butchering, and emerging forms of drug trafficking.
 Although there are similarities, there are also differences in the patterns of these crimes.
 Therefore, it’s important to use the models carefully, validate and correct them as needed, and be prepared to respond as we receive alerts about these crimes.

 Collaboration and information sharing are also critical elements of a successful risk management strategy.
-By working together, financial institutions, regulators, and technology providers can share insights into emerging threats and best practices, creating a more unified and effective front against financial crime.
+By working together, FIs, regulators, and technology providers can share insights into emerging threats and best practices, creating a more unified and effective front against financial crime.

 5. Address data privacy and regulatory compliance

 Managing data privacy and ensuring regulatory compliance is critical in the open banking environment, where data is shared across multiple platforms and institutions.
-As financial institutions collect and process vast amounts of customer data, they must implement robust measures to protect this information from breaches and misuse.
+As FIs collect and process vast amounts of customer data, they must implement robust measures to protect this information from breaches and misuse.

 You want your business to be synonymous with security and integrity.
 One of the things with open banking is that it’s very easy, and you can be very nimble in changing the app you’re using.
 Therefore, security, making sure you’re protected against fraud, and making sure you’re not working for an organization where products are being used for money laundering or some other predicate crime, helps differentiate your offering.